skyfielders/python-skyfield/skyfield/documentation/searches.rst

 that fits some definition that you are looking for.
 The other is an “extremum” search where you want to know when a value reaches its maximum or minimum value.
-For the moment,
-this documentation page only discusses searching for events;
-check out the ``find_maxima()`` routine in the ``searchlib.py`` source code for how Skyfield searches for maximum or minimum values.

 Finding discrete events
 =======================